This blog may contain affiliate links. Read our disclosure policy for more info.

 You can rent a car and explore this region on your own, popping into wineries, boutique breweries, cider houses, and distilleries at your own pace.
 Just make sure you have a designated driver!

-Or kick back and relax by taking a wine tour where all you need to do is show up and be ready to taste some incredible wines.
+Or kick back and relax by taking a Swan Valley wine tour from Perth where all you need to do is show up and be ready to taste some incredible wines.

 We did this half-day boutique wine tour with our friends at Up Close and Local and seriously had the best time ever.
 The group is small, and the tour guide (we had Paul, who is fantastic) will personalize the tour to make sure everybody has the best time.
 They also visit wineries that most of the larger tours miss.
 As the name suggests, they are “up close and local”, so you always feel like you’re getting the REAL Swan Valley experience.
 You know, the one I get to enjoy as a local.